-What do cannabis extracts, beer, and spirits have in common?
+What do hemp extracts, beer, and spirits have in common?

 Okay, alright—aside from the obvious.

-Four things are critical to the optimal extraction of THC and CBD from cannabis: time, temperature, pressure, and flow.
+Four things are critical to the optimal extraction of THC and CBD from Hemp: time, temperature, pressure, and flow.

 And, like the process of crafting beer and spirits, the correct amount of time, temperature, pressure, and flow for different extraction processes is key.